FAQ - Frequently Asked Questions

 - How long is my download available to me?

-Your download files are available indefinitely.
+Your Linn download files are available indefinitely (music from other labels is available until 25th August 2014).
 Once you download a track, however, it will only be available for another 24 hours.
 This should give you a chance to ensure there are no problems and will enable you to download the track again should the download fail for any reason.
 We recommend that you save your downloaded music to your hard drive so you can access the files at any time.

 - Can I buy individual tracks as well as albums?